12 Best Linux distros for programming

 • Linux Mint - Great pick for Windows users

-• Kali Linux - Must Pick for Security Experts
+• Kali Linux - Must-have for security experts

-• Raspberry Pi OS - Must Use for Raspberry Pi Developers
+• Raspberry Pi OS - Must-have for Raspberry Pi developers

 Ubuntu Desktop

-Technically, Ubuntu offers tons of tools out of the box.
-You can also find and install most packages.
+Ubuntu offers tons of tools out of the box.
 It uses an APT package manager to facilitate easy package management.
-With it, you can perform tasks such as installing, configuring, removing, and upgrading software.
+When you install packages, you can perform tasks such as installing, configuring, removing, and upgrading software.

-Moreover, Ubuntu also supports ".deb" package, which makes installing apps and software easy and intuitive.
+Ubuntu also supports the ".deb" package, which makes installing apps and software easy and intuitive.
 And, if you ever feel lost, you can take advantage of its Software Center, which offers access to great apps for programming.
+It also boasts the best hardware compatibility of the field.

 Before you get started, note that Ubuntu comes in different flavors.
 It also has Ubuntu Cloud and Ubuntu Server flavors.
-Overall, Ubuntu is one of the great Linux distros for programming.
+Overall, Ubuntu is a popular desktop Linux distribution.

-If you like Arch Linux, but don't like how hard it is, then Manjaro Linux is best suited for you.
-Manjaro Linux is based on Arch Linux but offers access to a graphical user interface.
-To install software, you get access to GUI-powered Pacmana and Octopi.
+If you like Arch Linux, but find it too complex for a Linux desktop, then Manjaro Linux might be better suited for you.
+Manjaro Linux is based on Arch Linux, but with a graphical user interface.
+To install Linux software, you get access to GUI-powered Pacmana and Octopi.

 File:Manjaro linux.jpg